pactumjs/pactum/README.md

 });
 ```

-Running a component test with the help of mock server & a single pact interaction.
+Running a component test with the help of a mock server & a single pact interaction.
 If the mock interaction is not exercised, the test will fail.

 ```javascript
 const pactum = require('pactum');